Ninaive Oru Sangeetham: Soundtrack

 The music was composed by Ilaiyaraaja.
-The lyrics were written by Gangai Amaran and by Ilaiyaraaja.
 The song "Aethamayya Aetham" is set to the Carnatic raga Harikambhoji.

 Reception

 N. Krishnaswamy of The Indian Express wrote, "Despite lacunae in the screenplay, the invigorating visual freshness keeps things going."
+Jayamanmadhan for Kalki praised the acting of Vijayakanth and Radha, Ilayaraja's music, Dinesh Baboo's cinematography but panned Senthil and Kovai Sarala's humour and weak screenplay.